RAF Penrhos

-Royal Air Force Penrhos, or more simply RAF Penrhos, is a former Royal Air Force airfield located near Penrhos, Gwynedd and 14.7 mi west of Porthmadog, Gwynedd, Wales, in the community of Llanbedrog.
+Royal Air Force Penrhos, or more simply RAF Penrhos, is a former Royal Air Force airfield near Penrhos in the community of Llanbedrog, 14.7 mi west of Porthmadog in Gwynedd, Wales.

 It was operational from 1 February 1937 to 21 October 1946 for armament training, air observer, bombing and gunnery schools.

 History

 In 1936 a decision was taken to establish an RAF bombing school at Penyberth, a farm of about 250 acres for RAF Penrhos which was purchased by the Air Ministry, including the area of the low plateau in the bend of the river where the Afon Penrhos joins the Afon Geirch.
-Opposition was strongly felt, particularly as it was perceived that the sixteenth century house, Penyberth was, in Saunders Lewis’ words, 'one of the essential homes of Welsh culture, idiom and literature'.
-As work proceeded, an arson attack was carried out on 8 September 1936 after which the arsonists gave themselves up at Pwllheli Police Station.
+Opposition was strongly felt, particularly as it was perceived that the sixteenth century house, Penyberth was, in Saunders Lewis' words, 'one of the essential homes of Welsh culture, idiom and literature'.
+As work proceeded, an arson attack was carried out on 8 September 1936 after which the arsonists gave themselves up at Pwllheli police station.
 Despite this the base came into operation in February 1937.
 In December 1940 a detachment from No. 312 (Czechoslovak) Squadron was moved to protect Penrhos from German attack.
-This association led in later years to the Polish Resettlement Corps using the site to house Polish soldiers, sailors and airmen who chose not to return to communist Poland.
-To this day, part of RAF Penrhos is in use as an old people's home for elderly Poles.

-RAF Hell's Mouth, 5 miles to the south west, was commissioned in February 1937 as a Relief Landing Ground, later an Emergency landing Ground, for RAF Penrhos.
+The site of the former RAF base was used to house a nursing home for elderly Poles called "Polish Village".
+By 2025, it was demolished and redeveloped.